Home Depot U.S.A., Inc. v. Jackson

-Home Depot U. S. A., Inc. v.
-Jackson, 587 U.S. ___ (2019), was a United States Supreme Court case which determined that a third-party defendant to a counterclaim submitted in a state-court civil action cannot remove their case to federal court.
+Home Depot U.S.A., Inc. v.
+Jackson, 587 U.S. 435 (2019), was a United States Supreme Court case that determined that a third-party defendant to a counterclaim submitted in a state-court civil action cannot remove its case to federal court.
 The Court explained, in a 5–4 decision, that although a third-party counterclaim defendant is a "defendant to a claim," removal can only be performed by the defendant to a "civil action."
 And this holds true even when the counterclaim is in the form of a class action.
 The Class Action Fairness Act of 2005 permits removal by "any defendant to a class action" but this does not extend removal rights to a third-party counterclaim defendant because they are not a defendant to the original case.

 Although the decision technically only governs what court hears—rather than the actual outcome of—a particular case, the ruling has been described as being "pro-consumer" because of its potentially broader implications.
 The practical effect of the Court's holding is to make it "more difficult for class action defendants to transfer their cases from plaintiff-friendly state courts to more business-friendly federal courts."
-As such, while the case theoretically only deals with venue, it may in practice benefit consumers with plausible claims against corporations.
+Thus, although the case theoretically only deals with venue, it may in practice benefit consumers with plausible claims against corporations.